- Military Basics

 - Avoid drill weekends and school breaks.
 Drill tends to fill military Space-A flights, and many families schedule vacations around school breaks.
 To avoid these, call the terminal’s base to ask if the local Guard or reserve unit will be drilling the weekend you intend to leave.
-Then, check the Department of Defense Education Activity, or DoDEA, school calendar for seasonal school breaks.
+Then, check the Department of Defense Education Activity school calendar for seasonal school breaks.

 - Be willing to take Space-A flights that get you close — but not directly to — your final destination.
 If you’re traveling from the U.S. to a European destination, for example, consider grabbing a more open flight from a convenient local base to a country close to your destination, then take local civilian transportation.

 - Plan for every climate.
 You might be on a flight initially scheduled to go to Hawaii, but have an emergency reroute to Alaska to fulfill the military Space-A flight’s primary mission.
 Don’t be caught with just flip-flops in your luggage.

 - Be flexible.
 Make the delays and alternate routes an adventure, rather than an inconvenience.
 You may not have expected to go to Germany instead of France, but it’s an opportunity for spontaneous sightseeing.